Vip2016-0/Vip2016-0/README.md

 - 👀 I’m interested in Competitive Programming and Web Development
 - 🌱 I’m currently learning Backend Development.

-I am well versed in C/C++ programming and Data Structures and Algorithms.
+I am well versed in C/C++ programming, Data Structures & Algorithms & have a huge interest in web development.
 Looking for an internship or full time role.

 - 📫 How to reach me...